danjarvis/calcultr/README.md

 }
 ```

 The `name` attribute is not required.
-If one is not supplied the file name will be used as command name.
+If one is not supplied the file name will be used as the command name.

 License: [MIT](http://danjarvis.mit-license.org)